Dutra Asphalt Plant – PWA’s Position Statement

 February 3, 2012 Appeal Filed: City of Petaluma et al. v.
 County of Sonoma et al.

 Subject: City of Petaluma et al. v.
 County of Sonoma et al., Case No. SCV 248948.
 The City of Petaluma, community groups, and individuals filed an appeal of the Sonoma County Superior Court’s decision, which had denied all claims in the lawsuit against the County’s approval of the Dutra Asphalt Plant project.
-The case will be heard at the California Court of Appeals in San Francisco.
+The case was heard at the California Court of Appeals in San Francisco.